artecs-group/RVfpga-sim-addons/RVfpga_ViDBo/README.md

 ```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Note that it may be necessary to give execution permisions to the simulator binary file.

-2. Open another terminal and go into from the same folder (*RVfpga-sim-addons/RVfpga_ViDBo/examples*).
+2. Open another terminal and go into the same folder (*RVfpga-sim-addons/RVfpga_ViDBo/examples*).
 Run the virtual board using the following command:
 ```
 python3 -m http.server --directory ../NexysA7board/
 ```